Anomalybound/riddlesolver/README.md

 riddlesolver /path/to/local/repo -o summary.md
 ```

-## Configuration 🔧
+## 🔧 Configuration

-To customize the genie's behavior and grant it access to the OpenAI API, create a sacred scroll called `config.ini` in the genie's realm (`~/.riddlesolver/config.ini`).
+The genie's secrets are stored in the sacred scroll located at `~/.riddlesolver/config.ini`.
+Here's a glimpse of what it contains:

 ```ini
 [openai]